Crown Jewels of the United Kingdom: Consort crowns

-After the Restoration, wives of kings – queens consort – traditionally wore the State Crown of Mary of Modena, wife of James II, who first wore it at their coronation in 1685.
-Originally set with 561 hired diamonds and 129 pearls, it is now set with crystals and cultured pearls for display in the Jewel House along with a matching diadem that consorts wore in procession to the Abbey.
+After the Restoration, wives of kings – queens consort – traditionally wore the State Crown of Mary of Modena, who first wore it at her coronation in 1685.
+Originally set with 561 hired diamonds and 129 pearls, it was re-set with crystals and cultured pearls for display in the Jewel House along with a matching diadem that consorts wore in procession to the Abbey.
 The diadem once held 177 diamonds, 1 ruby, 1 sapphire, and 1 emerald.
-By the 19th century, that crown was judged to be too theatrical and in a poor state of repair, so in 1831 the Crown of Queen Adelaide was made for Queen Adelaide, wife of William IV, using gemstones from her private jewellery.
+By the 19th century, that crown was judged to be too theatrical and in a poor state of repair, so in 1831 the Crown of Queen Adelaide was made for Adelaide of Saxe-Meiningen using gemstones from her private jewellery.

-Thus began a tradition of each queen consort having a crown made specially for their use.
-In 1902 the Crown of Queen Alexandra, a European-style crown – flatter and with eight half-arches instead of the typical four – was made for Queen Alexandra, wife of Edward VII, to wear at their coronation.
+Thus began a tradition of each queen consort having a custom-made crown.
+In 1902 the Crown of Queen Alexandra, a European-style crown – flatter and with eight half-arches instead of the typical four – was made for Alexandra of Denmark to wear at her coronation.
 Set with over 3,000 diamonds, it was the first consort crown to include the Koh-i-Noor diamond presented to Queen Victoria in 1850 following the British conquest of the Punjab.
 Originally 191 carat and set in an armlet, it was cut down to an oval brilliant weighing 105 carat, which Victoria mounted in a brooch and circlet.
-The second was the Crown of Queen Mary; also unusual for a British crown owing to its eight half-arches, it was made in 1911 for Queen Mary, wife of George V. Mary purchased the Art Deco-inspired crown with her own money hoping it would become an heirloom used by future queens consort.
-Altogether, it is adorned with 2,200 diamonds, and once contained the 94.4 carat Cullinan III and 63.4 carat Cullinan IV diamonds.
+The Crown of Queen Mary was the second to contain the Koh-i-Noor; also unusual for a British crown owing to its eight half-arches, it was made in 1911 for Mary of Teck.
+Mary purchased the Art Deco-inspired crown with her own money hoping it would become an heirloom used by future queens consort.
+Altogether, it was adorned with 2,200 diamonds, and contained the 94.4 carat Cullinan III and 63.4 carat Cullinan IV diamonds.
 Its arches were made detachable in 1914 allowing it to be worn as an open crown or circlet.